Obras Sociais Irmã Dulce

-Mission

 History

 OSID was founded by Sister Dulce in 1959, as a result of her work with the poor people in Salvador.

 Since 1949, the Servant of God had been providing health care for over 70 people in her convent's chicken yard.
 Then, the lack of physical structure was compensated by Sister Dulce's tireless determination and managerial capacity and the volunteer support of friendly doctors and the community as a whole.
 Sister Dulce used to walk the streets both at night, searching for sick people who had nowhere to go, and during the day, collecting food, medicines and whatever else people donated.

 In 1960, a year after the foundation of OSID, the Santo Antônio Hospital, then with 150 beds, was inaugurated.

 During the 1960s and 1970s, the organization went through of structural consolidation.
 An advisory council was established in order to help Sister Dulce manage OSID.
 During that time, a medical residency program was put in place.

 After that period, expanding the services and ensuring the permanence of OSID became the main concern of Sister Dulce.
 In 1983, the new 1.000 beds Santo Antônio Hospital was inaugurated.
 Relation with the business sector and with the government were increased and an effort is made to make the management of the organization more professional.

 In the late 1980s, due to economical instability and increased patient demand, OSID wentthrough a financial crisis, which worsened with Sister Dulce's deteriorating health condition.
 The institution established an agreement with INAMPS (National Social Security Institute for Medical Assistance), currently INSS.
 The agreement was still valid after the federal public health system was unified by SUS (Sistema Único de Saúde, or United Health System).

 At that time, already very debilitated, Sister Dulce expressed her wish that her niece Maria Rita Pontes was placed at the head of OSID, which takes place in 1992.

 On March 13, 1992, Sister Dulce died.
 The death of its founder put the future of OSID in doubt and the institution focused on their mission, in order to overcome the obstacles.

 In the decade after Sister Dulce's death, OSID inaugurated 6 new nuclei, along with a Pediatric and an Adult Intensive Care Center and the Center for Admission and Treatment of Alcoholics (CATA).
 The Santo Antonio Educacional Center started taking care of over 600 children, offering them free basic and technical education.

 Since 2000, the organization reformed its organizational structure and invested in strategic areas like Information technology, research, communication and company history, in order to support the increase in services provided ant to make possible a secure planning in the next years, facing self-sustainability as its biggest challenge.
 In 2001, OSID was awarded the ISO 9001–2000 certificate.

 After a period of planned growth, inflation, loss of revenue and even bigger increase in patient demand (21,75% in Santo Antônio Hospital), caused OSID to go through another financial crisis in 2003, forcing the management to cut down on its expenses severely.